venunallapu2022/advaRiskAssignment/README.md

 ## step3:

-Now the last and final part that is accessing data.There are two ways provided to access the data from MongoDB.one is running `python scripts` and other is using `fastAPI`
+Now the last and final part that is accessing data.There are two methods provided to access the data from MongoDB.one is running `python scripts` and other is using `fastAPI`

 make sure current dir in this [dbpath](https://github.com/venunallapu2022/advaRiskAssignment/tree/main/advaRisk/advaRisk) before running database scripts.